travis-ci/docs-travis-ci-com/docs/user/database-setup.md

 ### Multiple database systems

 If your project's tests need to run multiple times using different databases, this can be configured on Travis CI using a technique with env variables.
-The technique  is just a convention and requires a `before_script` or `before_install` lines to work.
+The technique is just a convention and requires a `before_script` or `before_install` line to work.

 #### Using ENV variables and before_script steps